jss367/jss367.github.io/_posts/2022-09-17-distributions.md

 * 80-20 rule

 The 80-20 rule is recursive.
-That is, if 20% of the people do 80% of the work, you can zoom in on those 20% and find that 20% of those do 80% of that work.
+That is, if 20% of the people do 80% of the work, you can zoom in on that 20% and find that 20% of those do 80% of that work.
 So you can say something like

 $$ (0.2)^x $$ of the people do $$ (0.8)^x $$ of the work for any $$ x $$.